-D. Travel
+D. Travel: Budget Justification

-For each trip, provide the name of the traveler (if known), explain the purpose of the trip, and specify the points of origin and destination.
+For each trip, provide the name of the key personnel or employee(s) (if known), explain the purpose of the trip, and specify the points of origin and destination.
 Break out the costs of transportation, lodging, per diem, and any other associated expenses.
 Explain how you determined these figures.
-You must justify each trip separately, with the exception of recurring local trips, which you may group together.
+You must justify each trip separately, except for recurring local trips, which you may group together.